 Another great detail these teachers included was this ticket box.
 It is just a simple box covered in paper with words and stripes added but it just adds so much to the area.

-Now, without further delay, welcome to the drive in for the 50th day of school.
-I was blown away by this cuteness and details.
+Now, without further delay, welcome to the drive-in for the 50th day of school.
+I was blown away by the cuteness and details.
 Each car was personalized for a specific student in THAT room as well.
 How special is that!?

 Here is how these “cars” were made.
 First, we asked parents if anyone had some large boxes, and they did!
 A few weeks ago, the boxes started coming in.
 Then, the boxes had to be cut.
 (Remember my room was a different theme, so I didn’t make these, but I saw them being made.)
 These teachers and parent volunteers cut a template out for the swoop sides.
 They traced that design on the sides and cut them out.
 Next, they wrapped the boxes with paper and decorated them.
 The smaller students got the smaller boxes so we could get each learner in a box.

 The wheels and steering wheels are all plates.
-The die cut machine was also a HUGE help for the break lights and more.
-Plus, the drive in was such a fun theme to talk about how people watched movies in the 1950s.
-When we rotated classrooms, each learner got to visit the drive in and sit in a car to watch a movie from the 1950s.
+The die-cut machine was also a HUGE help for the brake lights and more.
+Plus, the drive-in was such a fun theme to talk about how people watched movies in the 1950s.
+When we rotated classrooms, each learner got to visit the drive-in and sit in a car to watch a movie from the 1950s.

-This drive in header was a little simpler was so clean!
-The die cut letters, straight lines, and die cut circles are cheap to use and can make a great impact.
-This room tied their red curtain back with yellow ribbon and it looks great.
+This drive-in header was a little simpler and was so clean!
+The die-cut letters, straight lines, and die-cut circles are cheap to use and can make a great impact.
+This room tied its red curtain back with a yellow ribbon and it looks great.
 Simple records for the background are also easy and fun.

 One More Drive in Picture